Macusani District: Geography

+The district lies along the Cordillera Carabaya, a Peruvian Andean range that runs north–northeast of the town of Macusani.

+The highest local summit is Allincapac, at about 5,780 m.

 Ethnic groups

 The people in the district are mainly indigenous citizens of Quechua descent.
 Quechua is the language which the majority of the population (70.66%) learnt to speak in childhood, 28.51% of the residents started speaking using the Spanish language (2007 Peru Census).